 Mayer, Salovey, and Caruso (2008).

-Mayer and Salovey (1990) are accredited with first developing the concept of emotional intelligence.
+Salovey and Mayer (1990) are accredited with first developing the concept of emotional intelligence.
 Within their developmental model, they devised 16 steps that show the development of emotional intelligence from childhood to adulthood.
 The 16 steps are divided into four main subcategories:

-Research has shown that people who score highly for emotional intelligence overall, are better able to handle challenges and stress, have more meaningful relationships, and demonstrate a higher level of social competence (Zeidner, Matthews and Roberts, 2009).
-High emotional intelligence has also been linked to better feelings of overall psychological well-being (Ryan and Deci, 2001).
+Research has shown that people who score highly for emotional intelligence overall, are better able to handle challenges and stress, have more meaningful relationships, and demonstrate a higher level of social competence (Zeidner, Matthews & Roberts, 2009).
+High emotional intelligence has also been linked to better feelings of overall psychological wellbeing (Ryan & Deci, 2001).